 Equita offer a range of payment options dependant upon the type of debt owing.
 Payment options include:

-- Cash to the bailiff
+- Cash to the enforcement agent

 - Credit/debit card (click here to pay online now)